Returning to TERA, or just hit 60?

 Landsheart/Blubred jewelry has 2 variations: Power and Crit.
-There are no Healing or Aggro variations.
 There is only a higher tier (T2) version available and, unlike the T2 pieces of other jewelry sets, you can wear more than one of the same name as they are not considered Unique Items.
 This is the first craftable jewelry in the game, and these pieces are crafted by upgrading Demense jewelry with materials from the Battleground shops.
-For those looking to min-max their characters for PvE, these may be a good choice to mix with Demense jewelry for maximum Power or Crit Factor.
+For those looking to min-max their characters, these may be a good choice to mix with Demense jewelry for maximum Power or Crit Factor.

 There is two ways of obtaining it:

 - Crafting: Landsheart/Blubred accessories are crafted using Demense (T2) pieces and materials obtained from the battleground shops.
 Refer to the Landsheart/Blubred jewelry page for more information on the designs and materials needed.

 - Trading: Landsheart/Blubred jewelry is tradeable, therefore it can be bought from other players or from the trade broker before it’s bound to a character.